 - 30,000 producers, of whom 30% are women, on 60,000 hectares will be indirectly influenced

-- Vegetation cover will increase, improving the biodiversity of ecosystems, reducing erosion increasing soil fertility, improving agricultural and fodder productivity for food security and enhancing household incomes
+- Vegetation cover will increase, improving biodiversity, soil fertility and agricultural and fodder productivity with consequent enhancement of food security and household incomes.
+Soil erosion will also be reduced

 - Non-timber forest products’ values will be increased through the development of value chains that diversify farmers’ livelihoods